dsagman/picat/readme_v2.md

 [1,2,4,8,6,7,5,3,1]
 Answer Part 2: 664
 ```
-# Picat Isn't Python
+# Picat Isn't Python (or Exactly Prolog)

 My primary programming languages are Python and Haskell.
-I often make syntax errors or cause logic problems because I forget about these items below.
+I often make syntax errors or have problems because I forget about these items below.
 If you come from these or a C-syntax style language, you may also need to read this.

+## Do You Already Know Prolog?

+This whole section is *predicated* on the idea that you are largely unfamiliar with the concepts of Prolog and other logic programming languages.
+But maybe you already k1now Prolog?
+If that's the case, did you see what I did with predicated?
+Ha!
+Hahahahah.
+Ahem.
+Yes.
+Anyway...

+If you do know Prolog you should know that Picat supports:

+- Horn clauses using the Prolog syntax of `:-/2` instead of `?=>/2` and `=>`.
+This makes it straightforward to port your Prolog programs.
+- Prolog style *if-then-else* in the form *(If -> Then; Else)* and mandates the presence of the else-part.
+- The `!` cut operator.
+- `cl_facts` for adding facts to the database, but it doesn't have Prolog's `clause/2` for metaprogramming.

+For a more in-depth comparison, look [here](https://picat-lang.org/download/picat_compared_to_prolog_haskell_python.html).

+If none of this makes any sense, then the rest of this section is for you.

+*Rabbit Hole: Picat is a descendent of the [B-Prolog language(https://en.wikipedia.org/wiki/B-Prolog)], and therefore is part of the whole [Prolog family](https://en.wikipedia.org/wiki/Comparison_of_Prolog_implementations) and also [logic programming family](https://en.wikipedia.org/wiki/Logic_programming#Variants_and_extensions).*

+*Giant Rabbit Hole: Logic programming dates back to 1972, but its roots go deep into the math of predicate/symbolic logic and it was central to the first wave of Artificial Intelligence (AI).
+The idea was to encode knowledge into systems of rules sometimes known as "expert systems".
+And this is also why the Picat constraint programming book's cover says "Springer Briefs in Intelligent Systems: Artificial Intelligence, Multiagent Systems and Cognitive Robotics".

+This is in contrast to the "AI" of today, which is statistically based.
+Someday someone may find a way to unite these two branches of thought: encoded knowledge and statistically inferred likelihood, but until then, Prolog and its ilk have been [pushed somewhat aside](https://eugeneasahara.com/2024/08/04/does-prolog-have-a-place-in-the-llm-era/) by the neural networks and transformers...and now we might consider all of concepts of epistemology and what it is to "know" and if knowledge graphs and [ontologies](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/) hold the key.
+But was Plato right that all knowledge is subjective?
+Perhaps dependent type systems should be considered as solutions for encoding high order [kinds](https://app.scinito.ai/article/W4406222352), if these levels of logic really are necessary in the real world, and...um...where was I?*

 ## Variables
 - Variable names must have an initial capital letter or underscore.